 Supporting our clients’ needs is a cornerstone of our business

-How to get the most our of us?
+How to get the most out of us?

 Our support team is tethered, 24×7 – this is via a number of different applications, all of which are hosted in the cloud to enable location independent working.
 Want to get the best from us?

-Different clients have different Service Level Agreements (SLAs) and we also closely monitor those to ensure we are hitting the expectations of the client.
-This extends further, each support teamie has an SLA agreement with the business – depending of skillsets, hours worked and periods of availability.
+Different clients have different Service Level Agreements (SLAs), and we also closely monitor those to ensure we are hitting the client’s expectations.
+This extends further; each support teamie has an SLA agreement with the business, depending on skillsets, hours worked, and availability periods.

-We only use second-line support – we cant see the point of having staff who’s only job is to palm support tickets around the business and that’s generally what first-line support people do.
+We only use second-line support – we cant see the point of having staff whose only job is to palm support tickets around the business, which’s generally what first-line support people do.
 Support is about delivering a service to our clients, not talking about it.

-We also believe that everyone in our business should be involved with support – so don’t be surprised if you find your account manager fixing a small bug of your web-site.
-You’ll might even see the CEO rolling up his sleeves and getting stuck in.
-To be a successful digital business, we belive that everyone in the business understands the technology and the digital web space.
+We also believe that everyone in our business should be involved with support – so don’t be surprised if you find your account manager fixing a small bug in your website.
+You’ll even see the CEO rolling up his sleeves and getting stuck in.
+To be a successful digital business, we believe that everyone understands the technology and digital web space.